The-Learning-And-Vision-Atelier-LAVA/SMSR/README.md

 ## Citation
 ```
-@Article{Wang2020Learning,
+@InProceedings{Wang2020Exploring,
   author    = {Wang, Longguang and Dong, Xiaoyu and Wang, Yingqian and Ying, Xinyi and Lin, Zaiping and An, Wei and Guo, Yulan},
-  title   = {Learning Sparse Masks for Efficient Image Super-Resolution},
+  title     = {Exploring Sparsity in Image Super-Resolution for Efficient Inference},
-  journal = {arXiv},
+  booktitle = {CVPR},
-  year    = {2020},
+  year      = {2021},
 }
 ```